Elwood

 AreaSearch assessment of residential development drivers sees a low level of activity in Elwood, placing the area among the bottom 25% of areas assessed nationally

 Elwood has received approximately 35 dwelling approvals annually over the past five financial years, totalling 176 homes.
-In FY2026 so far, seven approvals have been recorded.
-The population decline during this period suggests that new supply has likely kept pace with demand, providing good options for buyers.
-The average construction cost of new homes is $618,000, indicating developers target the premium market segment.
+As of FY26, eight approvals have been recorded.
+The population has decreased during this period, suggesting that new supply has kept pace with demand, providing good options for buyers.
+The average expected construction cost value of new homes is $618,000, indicating developers are targeting the premium market segment.

 This financial year, $7.8 million in commercial approvals have been registered, reflecting Elwood's primarily residential nature.
-Compared to Greater Melbourne, Elwood has significantly lower building activity, 80.0% below the regional average per person, which typically reinforces demand and pricing for existing homes.
+Compared to Greater Melbourne, Elwood has significantly lower building activity (80.0% below the regional average per person), which typically reinforces demand and pricing for existing homes.
 This activity is also below the national average, suggesting the area's established nature and potential planning limitations.
-New building activity comprises 32.0% detached houses and 68.0% medium to high-density housing, attracting downsizers, investors, and first-time purchasers due to affordable entry pathways.
-Interestingly, developers are constructing more traditional houses than the current mix suggests (14.0% at Census), indicating strong demand for family homes despite density pressures.
-Elwood has around 702 people per dwelling approval, reflecting a highly mature market.
+New building activity consists of 32.0% detached houses and 68.0% medium to high-density housing, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
+Interestingly, developers are building more traditional houses than the current mix suggests (14.0% at Census), indicating strong demand for family homes despite density pressures.
+With around 702 people per dwelling approval, Elwood reflects a highly mature market.

-Population forecasts estimate Elwood will gain approximately 3,300 residents by 2041.
+According to AreaSearch's latest quarterly estimate, Elwood is projected to gain 3,282 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development